5 B2B Google Ads Strategies to Boost Your Lead Generation

 Budget strategy

 Because it’s such a costly landscape to bid on B2B keywords, we recommend starting with a small budget.
-From there, you can gather data and ramp up appropriately based on metrics such as conversion rate, search impression share, and cost per conversion.
+From there, you can gather data and ramp up appropriately based on metrics such as conversion rate and cost per conversion.

 To get a better understanding of how much keywords can cost your organization, Google Ads provides a Keyword Planner.
 This free tool allows you to see how much your keywords historically cost.
 Google will then recommend certain budget strategies based on your campaign goals — such as what time your ad should show up on search results.